METAL AIR WATER SYRINGE TIP

 Infection control and sanitation are critical concerns for every dental surgery.
-An often-overlooked item is the air water syringe tip.
-Preventing cross-contamination requires specific protocols and air water syringe tips are no exception.
+However, an often-overlooked item in this context is the air water syringe tip.
+To prevent cross-contamination, specific protocols are essential, and air/water syringe tips are no exception.

-The air water syringe tip is the item that is used to spray air and water in a patient’s mouth during a dental treatment.
-Due to it’s simplicity, a dentist orthodontist, and hygienist overlook the cross-contamination ramifications that can occur from not properly sterilizing their metal air water syringe tips.
-Dentists, orthodontists, and hygienists have used metal air water syringe tips for over 40 years.
-In those 40 years, there have been many advances in scientific technology to help increase patient safety.
-Today, these same metal air water syringe tips are still a standard item in dental practices.
-The cleaning methods that are currently being administered have been proven to be ineffective.
-In the most recent 2013 study, a very alarming 10% of metal air water tips tested contained active live bacteria.
+The air water syringe tip is the item used to spray air and water in a patient's mouth during a dental treatment.
+However, due to its simplicity, dentists, orthodontists, and hygienists often overlook the cross-contamination ramifications that can occur from not properly sterilizing their metal tips.
+It's worth noting that these professionals have been using metal tips for over 40 years.
+Despite the many advances in scientific technology designed to enhance patient safety during this time, these same metal air water syringe tips remain a standard item in dental practices today.
+Unfortunately, the cleaning methods currently being administered have been proven to be ineffective.
+In a very alarming 2013 study, it was discovered that 10% of metal air water tips tested contained active live bacteria.

-This is a serious health concern, and it is important for every dentist, orthodontist, and hygienist to understand the process by which this occurs.
+This is a serious health concern, and it is crucial for every dentist, orthodontist, and hygienist to fully comprehend the process by which this occurs.

-THE BIRTH OF THE METAL AIR WATER SYRINGE TIP
+THE BIRTH OF THE METAL AIR WATER SYRINGE TIPS

-Metal air water syringe tips are born clean and new with smooth channels inside, however, this pristine internal environment changes.
+Metal tips are born clean and new with smooth channels inside, however, this pristine internal environment changes.

 The act of sterilizing is very hostile and exposes the tip to high temperatures and disinfectants, which alter the tip by causing warping, corrosion, and other changes to the materials used to manufacture these tips.
 Metal air water syringe tips that have been re-processed many times often show visible signs of deterioration including discoloration and distortion.